AlejandroMC28/ptfi_externaldb/README.md

 ## Overview

-Analysis of xenobiotic compounds, fluorinated substances (PFAS), and bioactive molecules in food using untargeted LC-MS metabolomics data from the Periodic Table of Food Initiative and external chemical databases.
+Analysis of xenobiotic compounds, fluorinated substances, and bioactive molecules in food using untargeted LC-MS metabolomics data from the Periodic Table of Food Initiative and external chemical databases.

 ## Notebooks

 - `database_matching.ipynb` - Matching to DrugBank, FCCdb, PubChem, Supernatural, Lotus and Coconut
+- `natural_product_matching.ipynb` - Matching to Natural product databases: Supernatural, Lotus and Coconut
 - `ptfi_analysis.ipynb`

 ## Data